-- \$75.00 tuition deposit that will be credited to the first semester bill.
-The deposit is refundable up to 120 days prior to the start of the semester of acceptance.
-You may defer for one semester. - A Central Maine Community College Health and Emergency contact form documenting emergency information and an Immunization Record form which must include proof of two doses of measles, mumps, and rubella immunizations for any students born after 1956, plus a tetanus immunization within 10 years for all students.
+- A Central Maine Community College Health and Emergency contact form documenting emergency information and an Immunization Record form which must include proof of two doses of measles, mumps, and rubella immunizations for any students born after 1956, plus a tetanus immunization within 10 years for all students.
 Students accepted into Life Sciences and Allied Health programs will be required to provide additional health data.
-Maine State law requires Central Maine Community College to collect this immunization information (a hold may be placed on a student's account if health forms are not submitted by the semester following admission). - If applicable, students with a documented disability must register with the disabilities coordinator on campus in order to discuss needed accommodations. - For those who wish to live on campus, we requires submission of a Residence Hall application and \$100.00 residence hall and meal plan deposit to be credited toward the first semester bill.
+Maine State law requires Central Maine Community College to collect this immunization information (a hold may be placed on a student's account if health forms are not submitted by the semester following admission). - If applicable, students with a documented disability must register with the accessibility coordinator on campus in order to discuss needed accommodations. - For those who wish to live on campus, the College requires submission of a Residence Hall application and \$100.00 residence hall and meal plan deposit to be credited toward the first semester bill.
 The deposit may be submitted online at CMConnect.
-You may connect to the deposit form through www.cmcc.edu/ admissions-aid/admissions/once-youre-accepted/
+You may connect to the deposit form through www.cmcc.edu/admissions-aid/admissions/once-youre-accepted/